DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 DePaul vs. Northwestern BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest at Wintrust Arena has the No. 24 Northwestern Wildcats (7-2) squaring off against the DePaul Blue Demons (2-7) at 5:30 PM (on December 16).
-Our computer prediction projects a victory for Northwestern by a score of 76-70, who is slightly favored by our model.
+Saturday's contest features the No. 24 Northwestern Wildcats (7-2) and the DePaul Blue Demons (2-7) squaring off at Wintrust Arena (on December 16) at 5:30 PM.
+This matchup, according to our computer prediction, will result in a 76-70 win for Northwestern, who is a small favorite based on our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!